-The Posterior Tibial Tendon is a long thin tendon that runs along the inner ankle.
-A tendon attaches a muscle to a bone and the Posterior Tibial Tendon attaches the Posterior tibialis muscle to the side of the foot, mainly the navicular bone.
+The Posterior Tibial Tendon is a long, thin tendon that runs along the inner ankle.
+A tendon attaches a muscle to a bone, and the Posterior Tibial Tendon attaches the Posterior tibialis muscle to the side of the foot, mainly the navicular bone.

 In most cases, Posterior Tibial Tendonitis is caused by a change in activity levels.
-For one person, this may be walking 500-1000 more steps in one day, for another, it could be increasing their weekly running distance from 30 miles to 60 miles.
+For one person, this may be walking 500-1000 more steps in one day; for another, it could be increasing their weekly running distance from 30 to 60 miles.
 Sudden changes in running speed, volume, or intensity can play a role.

-Ankle Injuries: Ankle sprains can lead to compensatory movements that overload the medial arch of the foot and cause Posterior Tibial Tendonitis.
-This can also the case in scenarios where someone is recovering from an ankle fracture.
+Ankle Injuries: Ankle sprains can lead to compensatory movements that overload the foot’s medial arch and cause Posterior Tibial Tendonitis.
+This can also be the case in scenarios where someone is recovering from an ankle fracture.

-Foot Type: A flat foot, especially an adult acquired flat foot secondary to Posterior Tibial Tendon Dysfunction can lead to tendonitis as excess stress and stretch is placed on the Posterior Tibial Tendon.
+Foot Type: A flat foot, especially an adult-acquired flat foot secondary to Posterior Tibial Tendon Dysfunction, can lead to tendonitis as excess stress and stretch are placed on the Posterior Tibial Tendon.

 Birkenstocks do have the potential to overload the Posterior Tibial Tendon.
-They are one of the more supportive forms of sandals but they are not as supportive as trainers.
+They are one of the more supportive forms of sandals but not as supportive as trainers.

 Finally, being overweight is a risk factor as the extra weight can place more pressure on the medial arch of the foot where the Posterior Tibial Tendon attaches.